amida-tech/blue-button/lib/parser/cms/README.md

 12. Demographics needs to be able to handle single key value pairs just in case.

 13. Need to write the code system functionality to the parser.

+14. Need to write defaultValues.json for each section.

+15. Need a precision converter, so that if I give it a mm/dd/yyyy/ other options, it can tell how precise it is.

+16. Need to modularize/restructure the results section.

 ##Integration Notes